 It is always exciting to hear how our consultants spend their personal time outside of work, so when we heard that Alli Onni spends her time giving back to the tech community through her involvement with Women Leading Technology, we knew we wanted to learn more!
-We sat down with Alli Onni, an SAP Organization Change Management Leader at LSI powered by Invenio, to discuss what she is doing to cultivate diversity, inclusivity, and equity awareness in the technology industry.
+We sat down with Alli Onni, an SAP Organization Change Management Leader at LSI an Invenio Company, to discuss what she is doing to cultivate diversity, inclusivity, and equity awareness in the technology industry.
 As an Executive Board member of Women Leading Technology, she also shares her insight as to how mentorship and leadership play a role in these efforts.

 Alli’s Tech Career